 This comes at the expense of warmth.

 If you sleep with a few layers of clothing, then the extra room might suit you.
-Others will find the compromise in terms of warmth and thermal efficiency is just too much.
+Others will find that the compromise in terms of warmth and thermal efficiency is just too much.

-The Nemo Sonic is durable, the weather-resistant DWR coating performs well in damp weather.
+The Nemo Sonic is durable; the weather-resistant DWR coating performs well in damp weather.

-Also, the 850-fill Goose down has a high warmth-to-weight ratio, and it packs down very small in the compression sack included.
+Also, the 850-fill Goose Down has a high warmth-to-weight ratio, and it packs down very small in the compression sack included.
 For such a roomy, comfortable bag, it’s very light and compact and will not overload your backpack.

 What We Like